The Litter Less Campaign aims to reduce litter and affect long-term behaviour change among youth around the world

 - To improve students’ behaviour in preventing and managing litter and waste

-- To improve the schools’ waste management treatment
+- To promote and improve the schools’ waste management treatment

-- To create good examples of school waste management systems by uploading pictures and descriptions on the website
+- To create good examples by uploading pictures and descriptions on the website

 - To collaborate with other schools in order to disseminate good examples

 How does it work?

 Participants of the Litter Less Campaign investigate a local litter issue, for example the effect on local wildlife or human health, packaging most often discarded by people, etc.